Extending CSST Emulator to post-DESI era: Conclusion

 This method has been validated by several previous studies~\cite{2005PhRvD..72f1304L,2007MNRAS.380.1079F,2009JCAP...03..014C,2010JCAP...08..005C,2016JCAP...08..008C}.
 Nonetheless, these works were limited by the relatively small number of validation simulations and the omission of massive neutrino effects.
 In this work, we exploit the recent \Kun simulation suite to test the robustness of the spectral equivalence across a broad 8D cosmological space, including massive neutrinos.
 Inside the original \csstemu parameter range, the discrepancies between predicted spectra of auxiliary models and the corresponding simulation results remain less than $0.5\%$ for $z\leq 2$, increasing only slightly to $\sim 1\%$ at higher redshifts, as shown in Figure~\ref{fig:err-pk-csst-range}.
 These results confirm that the accuracy loss due to spectral equivalence is negligible relative to the intrinsic precision of the emulator.

-To further verify the validity of the spectral equivalence in the post-DESI era, we generate additional simulations with $w_0$ and $w_a$ values located within the posterior of the DESI DR2+CMB constraint.
-The difference between the predicted `cb' power spectra of auxiliary $w$CDM models from \csstemu and the original simulations under five different $w_0w_a$CDM cosmologies is illustrated in Figure~\ref{fig:weq-emu-vs-sim}.
-The overall accuracy is roughly $1\%$ for all redshifts and scales, while slightly degrades to $\sim 2\%$ at the lowest redshifts.
-Furthermore, we demonstrate that spectral equivalence between two $w_0w_a$CDM cosmologies outperforms the auxiliary constant-$w$ approach, provided the conditions in Section~\ref{sec:equivalence} are satisfied for both models.
-This extension significantly broadens the usable parameter space of $w_0$ and $w_a$, fully encompassing the DESI DR2+CMB posterior even at high redshifts.
-Moreover, the spectral accuracy in highly nonlinear regimes is enhanced to $\lesssim 1\%$.
-These improvements enable the \texttt{CSST Emulator} to predict the nonlinear matter power spectrum under the $w_0w_a$CDM framework with both high accuracy and computational efficiency in the post-DESI era.
+{ To further verify the validity of the spectral equivalence in the post-DESI era, we generate five additional simulations with $w_0$ and $w_a$ values located within the posterior of the DESI DR2+CMB constraint, and four simulations with cosmologies outside the posterior region.
+The difference between the predicted `cb' power spectra of auxiliary $w$CDM models from \csstemu and the original simulations under nine different $w_0w_a$CDM cosmologies is illustrated in Figure~\ref{fig:weq-emu-vs-sim}.
+The overall accuracy is roughly $1\%$ for all redshifts and scales, while slightly degrades to $\sim 2-4\%$ at the lowest redshifts for the distant cosmologies.
+Moreover, we demonstrate that spectral equivalence between two $w_0w_a$CDM cosmologies outperforms the auxiliary constant-$w$ approach, provided the conditions in Section~\ref{sec:equivalence} are satisfied for both models.
+In this case, the spectral accuracy for most cosmologies is moderately improved.
+Performance within $1\sigma$ confidence region reaches $\lesssim 1\%$ even in highly nonlinear regimes, as demonstrated in Figure~\ref{fig:w0wa-emu-vs-sim}.
+The increased accuracy can be explained by the decreased difference of $H(a)$ between the target cosmology and the auxiliary models in Figure~\ref{fig:bg-comparison}.
+In comparison with fitting formulae or existing emulators in Figure~\ref{fig:dde000-pkemu-comparison}, the extended \texttt{CSST Emulator} delivers outstanding predictive performance.
+Furthermore, the extended spectral equivalence method significantly broadens the usable parameter space of $w_0$ and $w_a$, fully encompassing the DESI DR2+CMB posterior and the forecast constraint region of the CSST cosmic shear survey at all redshifts $z\in[0,\,3]$, as illustrated in Figure~\ref{fig:extended_range}.
+We conclude that the improved spectral equivalence method in this work enables the \texttt{CSST Emulator} to predict the nonlinear matter power spectrum under the $w_0w_a$CDM framework with both high accuracy and computational efficiency in the post-DESI era. }